Jimmy-Trinh/MemorizeGame-SITE-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

+If I had a few more hours to work on this project, I would love to update the UI with images and a better layout.
+For example, I would want the page to start off with an intro, and clicking "Start" would then take you to the actual game page, rather than everything being on one page.
+I think UI design can be super fun, and I've had experience with editing UI of Android apps.
+However, this isn't quite the same, so I would need to learn and that would take some time.
+I also really wanted to figure out how to get animations to work.
+If I could, one thing I would definitely add is confetti when the user beats the game.
+If I had more time, I would also like to implement an animated timer, or just a clock to give pressure to the user.
+It would make the game more challenging and fun.